Azure/osdu-developer/docs/vnet-injection.md

 # Virtual Network Injection

-The provided custom deployment solution is a sample of how to enable and use virtual network (VNet) injection, allowing the creation of a network prior to deploying the solution.
-This is particularly beneficial in organizations with specific network security policies.
-Below is a tutorial that shows an example of a simple deployment leveraging network injection.
+The provided custom deployment solution is a sample of how to leverage the virtual network (VNet) injection feature.
+This allows for the integration of the solution into a prexisting network design and ensuring the solution is on an internal network.

 ## Planning

-Network planning is crucial when working with AKS and a workload for AKS.
-This is an advanced topic and the assumption when bringing your own network is that it has been planned properly.
+Network planning is crucial when working with AKS on a prexexisting network solution.
+This is an advanced topic and the assumption when bringing your own network is that it has been planned properly in advance.

-Several resources exist that can help on planning networks for AKS and to understand the networking concepts of AKS.
+Several resources exist that can help on planning networks for AKS and to understand the networking concepts for AKS.

 - [AKS Network Topology and Connectivity](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/app-platform/aks/network-topology-and-connectivity)